Membership of an organization is managed on the Members page. Only organization administrators can manage membership.

 Before being added to an organization on the SonarCloud side, either through synchronization or manually, the user must first sign into SonarCloud at least once, establishing a SonarCloud account.

-In SonarCloud you can add members to an organization using the Add a member button.
-On the Members page.
+In SonarCloud, if GitHub automatic synchronization is not enabled, you can add members to an organization using the Add a member button on the Members page.
 Administrators can search for SonarCloud users and add them as members.

 Members can be removed using the drop-down to the right of the member listing on the Members page.